Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Primary-Anchored Adaptive Failover (PAAF) Algorithm

 \subsection{Metric-specific partial duplication policies}

-For this algorithm, the specification is quite simple, if the primary link exceeds the thresholds for one or various selected KPIs, it starts duplicating.
-When the primary link becomes stable again and the the conditions are below the threshold or thresholds, then it stops duplicating.
-For the experiment, we have different combinations such as decission-based only on RSRP, UL Tx Pwr or Latency or combination of different ones in \textbf{AND} or \textbf{OR} combinations that means both KPIs MUST exceed the threshold or, at least, one of them.
+The PAAF PD decision logic is intentionally lightweight, if the primary link exceeds the thresholds for one or various selected KPIs, it starts duplicating.
+When the primary link becomes stable again and the conditions are below the threshold or thresholds, then it stops duplicating.
+For the experiment, we have different combinations such as decisions based only on RSRP, UL Tx Pwr or Latency or combination of different ones in \textbf{AND} or \textbf{OR} combinations that means both KPIs MUST exceed the threshold or, at least, one of them.

 Because comparative switching or PD can induce ping-pong under marginal differences, we introduce a minimum dwell time before re-switching or start/stop duplicating: 100ms if includes the latency parameter, 1s if not.
 This preserves the preferred-operator anchoring while preventing pathological oscillations under near-ties.